State-sponsored terrorism: Israel

+Prime Minister Benjamin Netanyahu was also himself accused of championing a policy of empowering Hamas in Gaza by allowing suitcases of Qatari money to be given to the Israeli-designated terrorist group as part of a strategy to sabotage a two-state solution by confining the Palestinian Authority to the West Bank and weakening it, and to demonstrate to the Israeli public and western governments that Israel has no partner for peace.

 Kuwait

-Kuwait is listed as sources of militant money in Afghanistan and Pakistan.
-Kuwait is described as a "source of funds and a key transit point" for al-Qaeda and other militant groups.
+Kuwait has been frequently accused of supporting terrorism financing within its borders.
+Kuwait has been described as the world's biggest source of terrorism funding, particularly for ISIS and Al-Qaeda.

 Lebanon

 Lebanon was accused by United States and Israel for supporting Hezbollah.

 Libya

 After the military overthrow of King Idris in 1969 the Libyan Arab Republic (later the Great Socialist People's Libyan Arab Jamahiriya), the new government supported (with weapon supplies, training camps located within Libya and monetary finances) an array of armed paramilitary groups largely left as well as some right-wing.
 Leftist and socialist groups included the Provisional Irish Republican Army, the Basque Fatherland and Liberty, the Umkhonto We Sizwe, the Polisario Front, the Kurdistan Workers' Party, the Túpac Amaru Revolutionary Movement, the Palestine Liberation Organization, Popular Front for the Liberation of Palestine, Free Aceh Movement, Free Papua Movement, Fretilin, Kanak and Socialist National Liberation Front, Republic of South Maluku and the Moro National Liberation Front of the Philippines.

 In 2006, Libya was removed from the United States list of terrorist supporting nations after it had ended all of its support for armed groups and the development of weapons of mass destruction.